The Bachelors: Con Cluskey

-Conleth "Con" Joseph Cluskey (18 November 1935 – 8 April 2022) was born in Inchicore, Dublin, Ireland, to a railway fitter father.
+Cluskey (18 November 1935 – 8 April 2022) was born in Inchicore, Dublin, to a railway fitter father.
 He was educated at O'Connell School and Bolton Street College of Technology (now Dublin Institute of Technology), where he studied mechanical engineering.
 He worked as a heating engineer.

-Cluskey married his wife Kay in 1961, but was kept a secret to keep the trio's bachelor image.
-They moved into a 15th-century house in Elland in 1970 where he spent the rest of his life.
-He was active in the local Catholic church and was president of a Rotary club.
+Cluskey married his wife Kay in 1961, but this was kept secret to maintain the trio's bachelor image.
+The couple moved into a 15th-century house in Elland in 1970, where he spent the remainder of his life.
+He was active in the local Catholic church and served as president of a Rotary club.
 In 2009, Cluskey tore an artery in his right leg.

-Cluskey died on 8 April 2022 aged 86 from problems related to Coronavirus at Calderdale Royal Hospital.
+Cluskey died on 8 April 2022 aged 86 from complications related to COVID-19 at Calderdale Royal Hospital.
 His wife Kay had died in October 2017.
-He is survived by his four children and three grandchildren.
-His funeral reception was in Huddersfield on 3 May.
+He was survived by four children and three grandchildren.
+His funeral reception was held in Huddersfield on 3 May 2022.

+John Stokes

+Stokes (born 13 August 1940) was born in Dublin and educated at O'Connell School, where he met fellow group members Con and Dec Cluskey.

+Stokes was trained as a civil engineer and worked in the profession prior to the group’s commercial success.
+Within the group, he provided harmony vocals and played guitar.
+The Bachelors achieved major success in the early 1960s, including a UK number-one single with “Diane” in 1964.

+Following the group’s peak commercial period, Stokes continued to perform with various line-ups of The Bachelors and remained active on the touring circuit into the 21st century.

+Dec Cluskey

+Cluskey (born 1941) is the younger brother of Con Cluskey.
+He was born in Dublin and educated at O'Connell School.

+Dec Cluskey joined The Bachelors at its formation in the late 1950s, contributing harmony vocals and guitar.
+The group became one of the most commercially successful Irish pop acts of the early 1960s, recording multiple UK Top 10 singles and touring internationally.

+He later reduced his involvement in full-time performing but remained associated with the group’s legacy and reunion activities.
+In later years, Cluskey largely withdrew from public life, making few media appearances.